By email: firstname.lastname@example.org

 In which countries does Women for Women International operate?

-Women for Women International currently operates in Afghanistan, the Democratic Republic of the Congo, Nigeria, and Rwanda.
+Women for Women International currently operates in Afghanistan, the Democratic Republic of the Congo, Iraq, Nigeria, South Sudan, and Rwanda.
 Kosovo and Bosnia and Herzegovina have successfully transitioned to local affiliates.
-In Northern Iraq, we are working with local partnerships.
-Programs in South Sudan have been temporarily suspended due to recurring violence, but we are actively exploring opportunities to work with local partners.
 Women for Women International also has worked in Bangladesh, Croatia and Pakistan.
+Through partnerships with local organizations as part of the Conflict Response Fund, Women for Women International has supported women living in Yemen and Bangladesh.

 Are women put at risk by participating in Women for Women International's programs?